 Site 18 has a fairly well preserved circle, but the dolmen has been removed.
 This circle and Site 17 are somewhat compromised by the cottage, part of a farm, that has been built around it.
 The circle actually touches the cottage.
 It is amazing that this circle has survived, possibly due to local superstitions.

 Twenty-five of a probable thirty-five stones remain in the circle, which is eleven meters in diameter.
 There is a smaller inner circle, eight stones of which are visible, with a diameter of six meters.
 The monument is a tertre or platform passage-grave, an early free-standing type of neolithic monument which begins to arrive in this area around 4,000BC.

-Twenty Five of a probable 35 stones remain in the circle, which is 11 meters in diameter.
-There is a smaller inner circle, 8 stones of which are visible, with a diameter of 6 meters.
 What Wood-Martin and Petrie refer to as a cist in the centre of the circle is the remains of a small roofless dolmen.
 There is evidence of a passage opening to the east.
 Finds included a piece of flint, a fossel, and some cremated bone.
-Details below.

-No. 18 (2) (3) (4) Between 15 and 19, "there is every reason to believe that three or more circles have been removed, as the peasantry allege." - Petrie.
-"The wall for some distance on the S. side of the road is formed partly of boulders, such as generally go to the formation of these structures.
-In close proximity there is an appearance of a ruined cist." - Wood Martin.
+"The wall for some distance on the south side of the road is formed partly of boulders, such as generally go to the formation of these structures.
+In close proximity there is an appearance of a ruined cist."